< Back

 Later this number increased to sixteen to include patriarchs and other spiritual adepts.
 Teachings about the Arhats eventually made their way to China where they were called Lohan (羅漢, shortened from a-luo-han a Chinese transcription for Arhat),

-A cult built around the Lohan’s as guardians of Buddhist faith gained momentum amongst Chinese Buddhists at the end of the ninth century for they had just been through a period great persecution under the reign of Emperor Tang Wuzong
+A cult built around the Lohans as guardians of the Buddhist faith gained momentum amongst Chinese Buddhists at the end of the ninth century for they had just been through a period of great persecution under the reign of Emperor Tang Wuzong

-The Qianlong Emperor was a great admirer of the Lohan’s and many images such as these were made for burlwood.
+The Qianlong Emperor was a great admirer of the Lohan and many images such as these were made for Burlwood.

-Provenance: Old Collection UK.
-The Todd Barlin Collection of Asian Buddhist Art
+Provenance: The Todd Barlin Collection of Asian Buddhist Art

 INQUIRE HERE